rockdaboot/wget2/docs/wget2.md

   dot representing a fixed amount of downloaded data.

   The progress type can also take one or more parameters.
 The parameters vary based on the type selected.
-  Parameters to type are passed by appending them to the type sperated by a colon (`:`) like this:
+  Parameters to type are passed by appending them to the type separated by a colon (`:`) like this:
   `--progress=type:parameter1:parameter2`.

   When using the dotted retrieval, you may set the style by specifying the type as dot:style.
 Different styles